Types of Blinds

 Lift refers to a blind or shade that can be completely pulled up to the top of the window, offering a nearly unobstructed exterior view.

 This guide will help you find the controls that best suit your needs.
+Need it today?
+We'll deliver on your schedule.
+Order before noon for convenient scheduled same-day delivery.

 How you lift your blinds can make a big difference in the convenience and safety of your home or office.
 There are four lift options available: the standard pull cord, continuous cord loop, cordless or motorized.